universal-meaning-map/docs/readme.md

 - **Interconnected life domains**.
 Currently our tooling for personal/professional/social stuff is separated.
 Mostly for privacy and legal concerns, but also because `information` is siloed in different systems.
 In `IPMM` Because we have full control of the privacy of `information` and we can create our our UI, we can work within a unified system.
 The compartamentalization of those domains prevents cross-pollination of abstractions.

-- **[Zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten) on asteroids**. `IPMM` can be understood as a hyper-generalization of Zettelkasten, where all information is interconnected and placed in the right box.
+- **[Zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten) on asteroids**. `IPMM` can be understood as a hyper-generalization of Zettelkasten, where granularity and atomicity are maximized and all information is interconnected and placed in the right box.

+- **Brain-computer interface**.
+If [Semantic reconstruction of continuous language from non-invasive brain recordings](https://www.biorxiv.org/content/10.1101/2022.09.29.509744v1.full) becomes accessible, I'll rather map it to my own `meaning units` as oppose to an ambiguous mapping with common language.
+Doing so allows me to map it to explicit meaning or computations.

+- **Web of trust**.
+The intrinsic P2P flow of `information` added to the capacity of curating and filtering your peers `meaning units` could enable a new type of web based on trust.

 ## Technical mapping